vaadin/base-starter-spring-gradle/README.md

 ## Building In Production Mode

-Simply run the following command in this repo:
+Run the following command in this repo:

 ```bash
 ./gradlew